opf/openproject/docs/system-admin-guide/integrations/one-drive/README.md

 ![Add a new OneDrive/SharePoint storage to OpenProject](openproject_system_guide_new_onedrive_storage.png)

 A screen will open, in which you will need to add the following details for your new OneDrive/SharePoint storage.
-Please consult your Azure administrator and the [Drive ID guide](./drive-id-guide) to obtain respective information.
+Please consult your Azure administrator and the [Drive guide](./drive-guide) to obtain respective information.
 Be aware, that the last step includes copying generated information to the Azure portal.

 ![Setting up a new OneDrive/SharePoint](openproject_system_guide_new_onedrive_storage_details_new.png)